 Mr. Justice Senan Allen of the High Court of Ireland stated In the Matter of the Estate of Patrick John Mannion IEHC 117, that when a will was prepared without the benefit of legal advice, the thinking was that it would save paying a Solicitor to prepare it on his behalf.
 However, a challenge to the High Court was very costly indeed and was ultimately paid from the estate of the testator, he stated “If in a roundabout way, Fr.
 Mannion’s object that Mr. Shields should administer his estate has been achieved, his object in avoiding lawyers’ fees has fairly spectacularly failed.
 The costs of this application must be borne by his estate.

-The case of Mannion above, is not the only recent case that demonstrates the value in having legal expertise and input into the making of your Will.
+The case of Mannion above is not the only recent case that demonstrates the value of having legal expertise and input into the making of your Will.

 Ms. Justice Úna Ní Raifeartaigh stated in the similar case of In the Matter of the Estate of Mary Philomena Maureen McEnroe IECA 28 that “The appellant had no choice but to bring the application in order to get a grant and administer the estate, and the difficulty arose out of the actions of the deceased herself, not by reason of any conduct on the part of the appellant.
 Accordingly, we will grant the costs of the appeal and reverse the High Court decision and award the High Court costs to the appellant also, both to come from the estate in due course.”

 Not getting proper legal advice ultimately cost the deceased estate a significant sum, which is clearly not what the testator intended.
 It is always beneficial to seek legal advice.
 The testator may have saved the small fee by not going to a Solicitor but ultimately cost her estate legal fees in excess of €250,000.
 Avoiding a small cost now can give rise to wholly unintended consequences.